mmtzlares/MLflow/README.md

 > [!NOTE]
 > The optimized model URI will be displayed in the terminal once the run finishes.

 The model can now be registered and deployed locally, as a Docker Image or to a K8s cluster.
-For a K8s deployment, one would use ```storageUri: s3://<bucket_name>/<run_id>/path/to/script``` in the config file and deploy.
+For a K8s deployment, one would use ```storageUri: s3://<bucket_name>/<run_id>/path/to/script``` in the config file and apply the manifest.